 The listing requirements of the New York Stock Exchange call for the non-management Directors of the Company to meet regularly in executive session without management.
 The Board has appointed Warren E. Buffett as lead Director and has authorized him to preside at the executive sessions.
-The non-management Directors met in executive session in November 2009 and expect to meet in executive session in 2010 as appropriate.
+As Mr. Buffett has announced his retirement and will not be standing for election to the Board this year, the Board has appointed Christopher C. Davis as lead Director, effective following the Meeting.
+The non-management Directors met in executive session in November 2010 and expect to meet in executive session in 2011 as appropriate.